ruipedro16/ruipedro16.github.io/content/posts/correctness-proofs-1.md

 a high-level specification written in EasyCrypt.
 The examples used in this posts are taken from the correctness proof of the XMSS signature scheme, which is available [here](https://github.com/ruipedro16/xmss-jasmin).
+There's also a [security proof of XMSS](https://github.com/MM45/FV-XMSS-EC)  written in EasyCrypt, but we won't go over it.

 ### Overview